 Toitū te Waiora is launching a Health and Wellbeing Survey.

-This is the first phase of the Review and a chance for industry and providers to tell us what you think about the current Health and Wellbeing qualifications and workforce.
+This is the first phase of the Review and a chance for industry and providers to register your interest and tell us what you think about the current Health and Wellbeing qualifications and workforce.

 The feedback we receive will shape our consultation and discussions with advisory groups and help to ensure that the Health and Wellbeing suite continues to be fit for purpose for learners and the sector.